-It is reasonably possible that losses in excess of the amounts accrued for the various types of claims currently known to us could be up to approximately \$0.5 million in the aggregate.
+We believe we have adequately accrued for the potential impact of loss contingencies that are probable and reasonably estimable.
+Based on our review of the various types of claims currently known to us, there is no indication of material reasonably possible losses in excess of amounts accrued in the aggregate .
 We currently do not anticipate that any known claim will materially adversely affect our financial condition, liquidity or results of operations.
-However, the outcome of any matter cannot be predicted with certainty, and an unfavorable resolution of one or more matters presently known or arising in the future could have a material adverse effect on our financial condition, liquidity or results of operations.
+However, the outcome of any matter cannot be predicted with certainty, and an unfavorable resolution of one or more matters presently known or arising in the future could have a material adverse effect on our financial condition, liquidity or results of operation s.